dogmaticdev/IRON/README.md

 Ex:
 ```
 &Print
+...
 $Print
 ```
-IRON will jump from "&Print" to "$Print"
+In this example, IRON will jump from "&Print" to "$Print"

+$Print is considered the end point for &Print, i.e. the location that is jumped to when "&Print" is read.

 If you want to have multiple labels with the name, that is fine, IRON only cares about the closest label of the same name.

-Jumps are precomputed, so you wont have to worry about searching for a string when building your source code.
+Jumps are precomputed, so IRON does not search for string during the compilation of source code.
+Only when factoring the database does IRON match labels to their end points.

+The maximum jump size currently has a 32 bit unsigned integer limit or 4,294,967,295.
+Which is effectively 4gb.

 When using "&" and "$" the "$" must always be below the "&" and never above it.
 # ";"